 Associate Professor

-Research Statement: Dr. Banks’ research is illuminated by questions about how humans communicate with social technologies—primarily with videogame avatars and social robots.
+Research Statement: Dr. Banks’ research is illuminated by questions about how humans communicate with social technologies—primarily with social robots, generative AI, and videogame avatars.
 Her focal areas are perceptions of machine mind and morality, mental models for social machines, and the interplays of identity and interactive media.

 Tara Behrend, PhD